-Investments should be made weighing risk and future cash needs to meet Council obligations and returns.
-If a period longer than twelve months seems appropriate for a general-purpose investment, approval should be sought from the Manager Finance.
+Investments should be made weighing risk and future cashflow requirements to meet Council obligations and returns.
+If a period longer than twelve months seems appropriate for a general-purpose investment, approval should be sought from the Director Corporate & Community Services and / or the CEO.

-For specific purpose investments (e.g. Deposits held by Council) longer periods could be pursued to obtain a better return, since those funds are part of Council's restricted assets and not needed in the short term.
+For specific purpose investments (e.g. Deposits held by Council) longer periods could be pursued to obtain a better return, since those funds are part of Council's restricted assets and not required in the short term.